jeremysykes/cbc/README.md

 * Created a src/assets/images directory for static image assets
 * Installed axios http client to retrieve CBC story data from CBC API
 * Installed react-moment to format the date in a nice readable format
-* Used SASS, BEM syntax with flat folder structure organization and flexbox layout
 * Programmed the basic JSX javascript and markup
 * Passed data through props into the various components
-* Styled the various components
+* Styled with SASS, BEM syntax using flat folder structure organization and flexbox layout
-* Programmed a simple pagination
+* Programmed a simple two page pagination